TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 things in detail?
 Then the object is of type value object.
 Hereafter we will go into more detail on the distinction between these two types.

-There are also concepts that could'nt assigned directly to be entities or value objects - this happens every time you speak of activities during the modeling phase.
+There are also concepts that couldn't assigned directly to be entities or value objects - this happens every time you speak of activities during the modeling phase.
 For this purpose the concept of services is introduced.